dcts/12startups12months/README.md

 # 12 startups in 12 months
-Repo to brainstorm potential products to build as a challenge.
+Repo to brainstorm potential products to build as a challenge or within 1 month.
 Repo just cointains Notes.

 ## Ideas
 - **Coinrocketapp**: simple cryptocurrency portfolio tracker (PWA, no registration, link as login)